-Symptoms and signs of borderline personality disorder can vary from person to person.
+Borderline personality disorder symptoms can vary from person to person.
 However, people struggling with BPD often experience relationship difficulties, severe emotional swings, impulsivity, chronic feelings of emptiness and boredom, recurrent threats or attempts of suicide, and self-harming behaviors.

 What Causes BPD?

-Some experts have theorized that BPD’s critical underpinnings are an invalidating environment and an innate tendency to react more intensely to lower stress levels.
+Some experts have theorized that borderline personality disorder’s critical underpinnings are an invalidating environment and an innate tendency to react more intensely to lower stress levels.

-An invalidating environment is one in which children are taught to keep their thoughts and feelings to themselves, and any emotion displayed is disregarded or trivialized.
+In an invalidating environment, children are taught to keep their thoughts and feelings to themselves, and any emotion displayed is disregarded or trivialized.
 An environment like this causes children to distrust their feelings, which leads to mimicking behavior in adulthood.
 Because of their distorted sense of self, people struggling with BPD often take on the characteristics of another person to be liked and accepted.
 BPD also occurs much more frequently in people struggling with childhood trauma, mainly if the trauma involves sexual abuse or incest.

-Learn More About Borderline Personality Treatment at Promises Behavioral Health
+Find Borderline Personality Disorder Treatment with Promises Behavioral Health

-If you or a loved one is struggling with borderline personality disorder, we can help.
+If you or a loved one shows signs of borderline personality disorder, we can help.
 At Promises Behavioral Health, our treatment centers offer comprehensive care for people struggling with BPD and other mental health disorders.
-Call 844.875.5609 to start on the road to improving your mental health.
+Contact Promises today at 844.875.5609 to start on the road to improving your mental health.